6 KPIs Every Gaming Company Should Measure and Track

 There are different ways you can look at retention.

-A very simple way of calculating retention is to take the total number of users in a specific period and divide it by the total number of users in a previous period (i.e. total users this month compared to total users last month).
+A very simple way of calculating retention is to divide the total number of users in a specific period by the total number of users in a previous period (i.e. total users this month compared to total users last month).

 Retention rate = Total number of users in a specific period/total number of users in a previous period

 You can get more specific by separating users into cohorts.
 In this case, the segmentation is based on download date.
-Based on the download date, compare the number of cohort users on common days like 1, 7, and 30.
+Based on the download date, compare the number of cohort users in common periods like 1, 7, and 30 days.
 The formula, in this case, would be cohort users on day 1 (or 7 or 30) divided by total cohort users.
 This is based on whether the user opens the app on those days.

 Example: Retention rate = Total number of users over this month (30 days) / total number of users in the previous month